Living Landscape Function Calculator

-EMU’s slogan is; “Data to Dirt.”
-It brings the research and field experience of diverse sources into a website.
-This will make available easy to use information that will help to guide the creation of ecologically diverse and resilient gardens that support bees and butterflies and enhance food webs to support healthy bird populations.
+EMU’s slogan is, “Data to Dirt.” it brings the research and field experience of diverse sources into a website.
+This will make available easy to use information that will help guide the creation of ecologically diverse and resilient gardens that support bees and butterflies and enhance food webs to support healthy bird populations.

 The EcoScore is based on how many categories a native plant excels in specific functions.
 Native plants support local ecosystems better than introduced species, primarily by supporting food webs.

 The LandscapeScore is based on the aesthetic or ornamental functions of a native plant.